intermine/im-docs/docs/database/data-sources/apis/index.rst

 * <reference> - where the property is a reference to some other item by its Items XML id.
 * <collection> - this is a collection of <reference>s

-Example scripts used to generate InterMine Items XML can be found at:
+Example scripts used to generate InterMine Items XML can be found at `intermine_items_example.pl https://github.com/intermine/intermine-scripts/blob/master/examples/intermine_items_example.pl>`_.

-* `bio/scripts/intermine_items_example.pl`
-* RedFly testing objects file at `bio/sources/flymine/redfly/test/resources/RedFlyGFF3RecordHandlerTest.xml`.

 Datatypes
 ---------

-The data formats required for attributes in InterMine Items XML need proper documentation.
-However, for the most part they are fairly obvious and match internal Java types (e.g. strings are UTF-8, doubles are 64-bit IEEE 754 floating point).
+The data formats required for attributes in InterMine Items XML for the most part they are fairly obvious and match internal Java types (e.g. strings are UTF-8, doubles are 64-bit IEEE 754 floating point).

 One exception is the format required for Dates.
 InterMine allows this to be expressed in 3 different ways.